stefanonepa/epfl-api/README.md

     - http://google.github.io/styleguide/javascriptguide.xml
 - [ ] Normalize or standardize models to send back
 - [ ] Manage cycle of life of api by a version management
-- [ ] Manage a subscription to services to allow access only on granted request (by unique GID in the url)
+- [x] Manage a subscription to services to allow access only on granted request (by unique GID in the url)
-- [ ] Error management
+- [x] Error management
 - [ ] Add HTTPS by default
 - [ ] Extend API to more services (i.e. inventory numbers, epnet, ...)

 # Notes
 It should be used in the intranet and it shouldn't be published outside DIODE

-The `[public]` parameter in the url has to be replaced by a personal GUID managed in `inputValidators.js`
+The `[public]` parameter in the url has to be replaced by a personal GUID managed in `keyDataFilter.js`